-As consumers lives get busier, they have less time for grocery shopping while at the same time they want to know where their food comes from, and have access to new, innovative products from across the globe.
+As consumers’ lives get busier, they have less time for grocery shopping while at the same time they want to know where their food comes from, and have access to new, innovative products from across the globe.
 This category encompasses online stores and marketplaces for the sale and delivery of processed and un-processed agriculture products to the consumer.
-Startups include on-demand e-grocers selling third party branded food like Instacart as well as farm-to-consumer marketplaces and online farmers markets like FreshDirect.
-It also includes speciality and niche food & beverage providers that only sell their products online, such as alcohol, spice, or tea delivery services.
+Startups include on-demand e-grocers selling third party-branded food like Instacart as well as farm-to-consumer marketplaces and online farmers markets like FreshDirect.
+It also includes specialty and niche food & beverage providers that only sell their products online, such as alcohol, spice, or tea delivery services.

 Farm Management Software, Sensing & IoT